alex1yaremchuk/first-pull-request/CONTRIBUTING.md

 And [https://alex1yaremchuk.github.io/first-pull-request/index.html](this page) shows more decent arithmetics.

 11. **Merge Conflicts (hopefully not!)**: If it happens that upstream repo went forward by the time your changes are ready to be merged, then you'll need to merge or rebase your changes.
+First command sets this repo as an upstream remote in your cloned repo.
+Second one fetches changes from this repo and merges them into your cloned repo's main branch.
+Then you have a merge commit which needs to be pushed to your origin remote(and into pull request automatically).
+Now pull request can be merged.

+    ```sh
+    git remote add upstream https://github.com/alex1yaremchuk/first-pull-request.git

+    git pull upstream main
+    ```
 If it sounds too much then you can simply abandon your current branch and PR and create a new one (repeat from step 3).
-Just don't forget to pull recent changes from upstream with the following commands.
+But still you'll need to pull recent changes from upstream with the above commands.

 ## Code of Conduct